SyShock/Meaning/README.md

 - [x] fix new lines being removed while saving
 - [ ] app icon
 - [X] enable window dragging from the top part
-- [ ] on window you cannot go back when selecting a bookmark
-- [ ] expand and contract animations for the side-menu
 - [ ] fix focus line breaking after copy-paste
 - [ ] add help and cheatsheets:
 http://reu.dimacs.rutgers.edu/Symbols.pdf,